jadecobra/python_tdd_exercises/source/bonus/learn_directory_relationships.rst

 * I use tree_ to show the files_ and folders_ related to ``doe``

-  ..
-TIP:: Your terminal_ may use colors to show the difference between directories_ and files_
+  .. tip:: Your terminal_ may use colors to show the difference between directories_ and files_

   .. tab-set::
     :sync-group: os